anamichell/data-analyst-portfolio/README.md

 # Ana's Data Analyst Portfolio

-Welcome! 👋 I'm Ana, a soon-to-be Computer Science graduate from UTRGV passionate about turning data into actionable insights, especially in education, equity, and healthcare.
+Welcome! 👋 I'm Ana, a Computer Science graduate from UTRGV passionate about turning data into actionable insights, especially in education, equity, and healthcare.

 This portfolio showcases projects and notebooks involving: